 1. The email address should be accurate.

-- Always use Ms. ‘instead of Mrs’ for female clients or professionals.
+• Always use “Ms.” instead of “Mrs.” for female clients or professionals.

 Formal VS Informal Emails

-- In the body of the formal emails, you should be careful about what you write because you don’t know the recipient very well but, in the body of the informal emails, you can write whatever you want
+• In formal emails, you should be careful about what you write because you don’t know the recipient well.
+But in informal emails, you can write whatever you want.

 Avoid These Mistakes to Write a Business Email Format

-Avoid repetition, your message should be complete and understandable
+Avoid repetition.
+Your message should be complete and understandable.

 Best Professional Business Email Address Format and Example